by Jennifer McDougall

 Holistic therapy will help you heal on a physical, emotional, and spiritual level.

 Holistic therapy is a way of treating the whole person.
-It goes beyond just addressing a physical problem, to address the whole person and their life circumstances.
+It goes beyond just addressing a physical problem to addressing the whole person and their life circumstances.
 Holistic therapy can help you heal on a physical, mental, emotional, and spiritual level.

 In holistic treatment, your therapist will listen intently while helping you heal your body, mind, and spirit through personalized treatments that address all aspects of addiction.
-The goal is to treat the entire person rather than just treat symptoms as they arise — which can often lead to relapse after recovery has been achieved.
+The goal is to treat the entire person rather than just treat symptoms as they arise, which can often lead to relapse after recovery.